What's new for tax year 2021

 Market-based sourcing.
 Nonresident taxpayers must apportion their business income from sales of services and intangible property according to market-based sourcing principles rather than cost of performance.
 See ORS 314.665, 314.666, and OAR 150-314-0435.

 Direct deposit.
 Instead of receiving your refund check in the mail, you may have your refund deposited directly into your account that accepts electronic deposits.
-See "Direct deposit of refund" in "Refunds" in Publication OR-17.
+See "Direct deposit of refund" in "Payments and refunds" in Publication OR-17.
 You can also have your refund deposited directly into an Oregon College or MFS 529 Savings Plan account.
 You may choose up to four accounts.
 See our full-year and part-year/nonresident booklets for more information.

 Minimum refund.
 Under Oregon law, the minimum refund that can be issued is $1.